kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   * Custom matching of resource requests with available resources, including handling of optional resource requests
 * User-friendly API for describing resource requests
-* Allow resource management plugins that can be developed and deployed separately from Kubernetes and are independent of specific container runtimes.
+* Allow resource management cluster add-ons that can be developed and deployed separately from Kubernetes and are independent of specific container runtimes.